yuri-schmaltz/Wan2GP/README.md

 ### Loras support

-Every lora stored in the subfoler 'loras' for t2v and 'loras_i2v' will be automatically loaded.
-You will be then able to activate / desactive any of them when running the application by selecting them in the area below "Activated Loras" .
+Lora for the Wan models are stored in the subfoler 'loras' for t2v and 'loras_i2v'.
+You will be then able to activate / desactive any of them when running the application by selecting them in the Advanced Tab "Loras" .

-If you want to manage in different areas Loras for the 1.3B model and the 14B as they are not compatible, just create the following subfolders:
+If you want to manage in different areas Loras for the 1.3B model and the 14B of Wan t2v models (as they are not compatible), just create the following subfolders:
 - loras/1.3B
 - loras/14B

-You can also put all the loras in the same place by launching the app with following command line (*path* is a path to shared loras directory):
+You can also put all the loras in the same place by launching the app with the following command line (*path* is a path to shared loras directory):
 ```
 python wgp.exe --lora-dir path --lora-dir-i2v path
 ```

+Hunyuan Video and LTX Video models have also their own loras subfolders:
+-loras_hunyuan
+-loras_hunyuan_i2v
+-loras_ltxv

 For each activated Lora, you may specify a *multiplier* that is one float number that corresponds to its weight (default is 1.0) .The multipliers for each Lora should be separated by a space character or a carriage return.
 For instance:\
 *1.2 0.8* means that the first lora will have a 1.2 multiplier and the second one will have 0.8.